 Let e = uv be an arbitrary edge in M. By definition, h maps all of C_u to a clique containing p and all of C_v to a clique containing q.
 Hence, the vertices of the two paths P_e^1 and P_e^2 must be mapped to the vertices of a shortest path between p and q.
 At most r_p red neighbours of every C_u with $u \in V_1$ can be mapped to a vertex other than p.
 This is because these red neighbours form a clique.
-As such they must be mapped onto vertices that form a clique in H. As such vertices lie on a shortest path from p to q, the clique in H has size at most r_p .
-Similarly, at most r_q red neighbours of every C_u with $u \in V_2$ can be mapped to a vertex other than q.
-As such, (V_1, V_2) is an (r_p, r_q) -factor cut in G.
+As such they must be mapped onto vertices that form a clique in P0.
+As such vertices lie on a shortest path from p1 to p2, the clique in p3 has size at most p4.
+Similarly, at most p7 red neighbours of every p8 with p9 can be mapped to a vertex other than p9.
+As such, p9 is an p9 factor cut in p9.